elistone/mathematical_field/readme.md

 This module contains two services which if so required can be used in 3rd-party applications.

-The Lexer, which converts a calculation into a format that the Parser can use to work out the result, using the Lexer can do the following, tokenize the string, sorting the precedence and convert from infix to postfix.
+The Lexer, which converts a calculation into a format that the Parser can use to work out the result, can do the following: tokenize the string, sort the precedence and convert from infix to postfix.

-The Parser, uses the Lexer and then takes this information to return a result.
+The Parser uses the Lexer and then takes this information to return a result.

 ### Lexer